Resisting Arrest: Massachusetts Lawyers for Criminal Defense

 A misdemeanor resisting arrest charge in Massachusetts may involve running and hiding from law enforcement.
 A felony resisting arrest charge, on the other hand, may involve actively using violent force or threatening to use physical force against an arresting officer.
 In addition to police officers, sheriffs, and peace officers, the legal definition of law enforcement officers may include prison guards, parole or probation supervisors, correctional officers, and park rangers.

-Penalties in Massachusetts for resisting arrest include incarceration, probation, fines of $1,000 or more, and community service.
+Penalties vary for resisting arrest.
+Massachusetts convictions may include incarceration, probation, fines of $1,000 or more, and community service.
 In some cases, the defendant can prove self-defense if the law enforcement officer acted violently without justification.
 The defendant may also try to prove an unlawful arrest, such as when an officer tries to arrest someone without a warrant or probable cause.

 We are devoted to effective trial lawyering.
 We know how to deliver aggressive defense strategies and we know how to speak to juries and judges alike.